artefactory-argimi/legal_rag/design.md

   - Implementation:
     1. Data generation connects to the teacher LLM to create a synthetic `train.jsonl` dataset for training.
     2. Compilation uses the `dspy.MIPROv2` teleprompter to run the optimization process and saves the compiled agent as `optimized_agent.json` to Google Drive.
-- `main.ipynb` (interactive deployment notebook)
+- `demo.py` (py:percent notebook)
-  - Purpose: Main entry point and user interface for interacting with the agent.
+  - Purpose: Interactive entry point for inference.
-  - Implementation: Mounts Google Drive, adds the project to `sys.path`, conditionally launches the SGLang server, loads the desired agent (zero-shot or compiled), and runs an interactive chat loop.
+  - Implementation: Downloads/extracts encoder and index zips (defaults to GitHub release URLs), installs the repo, builds the agent with the local encoder/index, and runs a Q&A demo.
+HF login is only needed if using HF serverless; otherwise defaults to a local OpenAI-compatible generator.

 ## Implementation Plan